Skip to main content

 });

-The default constructor expects the following two env variables exist when starting the app.
+The default constructor expects the following two environment variables to exist when starting the app.

 Set the two environment variables and run: